 In line with these concerns and in keeping with Mr. Richter's express intent, the Richter Grant Program at Hanover College provided students since 1981 the opportunity to engage in a wide range of independent learning experiences not normally part of the college curriculum.
-However, with the allocation of monies for 2004/05 proposals, Richter funds were depleted and the program ceased.

 Independent Studies/Senior Theses